en fr de

 The border region at a glance

-• It consists of the Sønderjylland-Schleswig region in the south of Denmark (the Syddanmark region) and the north of Germany (the federal state of Schleswig-Holstein).
+• Consists of the region Sønderjylland-Schleswig in southern Denmark (Region Syddanmark) and northern Germany (the federal state of Schleswig-Holstein)

 Language situation

-• A large variety of languages exists in this border region: German, Low German, Danish, Sønderjysk (South Jutlandic) - a dialect of the Danish language and Frisian.
-Low German is a regional language and Sønderjysk a regional dialect; Danish, German and Frisian are minority languages.
+• A wide variety of languages exists in this border region: German, Low German, Danish, Sønderjysk (South Jutlandic) and Frisian.
+Low German and Sønderjysk are regional languages, while Danish, German and Frisian are minority languages.
 In addition, Danish and German are also foreign and neighbouring languages.
-Flensburg Petuh is also sometimes used - this is a mixture of German, Low German, Danish, and Southern Jutlandic.
+Further, the extinct mixed language Flensburg Petuh is occasionally used.

-• German in particular is under pressure in Denmark.
-In recent years and throughout the education system (from primary school to university), there has been a declining interest in the German language.
-With Germany as Denmark's leading export partner, the trend is alarming.
-While German is seen as a difficult language, English is seen as lingua franca (Hansen, 2018).
+• German, in particular, is under pressure in Denmark.
+In recent years, there has been a declining interest in the German language, including across the education system, from primary school to university.
+Given that Germany is Denmark's leading export partner, this trend is alarming.
+German is seen as a difficult language, while English is perceived as the lingua franca (Hansen, 2018).

-• Danish in Germany is taught mainly in the northern part of the country as a neighbouring or minority language.
-Danish "belongs to the spectrum of foreign languages that can be taught in schools" (Jacob, 2018), but it is not mandatory; schools decide whether to offer Danish.
-Additionally, Danish is taught as a first language in approximately 45 schools in the Danish minority region in Schleswig (Hansen & Hallsteinsdóttir, 2022).
+• Danish is primarily taught in the northern part of Germany as a neighbouring or minority language.
+Danish "belongs to the spectrum of foreign languages that can be taught in schools" (Jacob, 2018), but is not mandatory; schools can decide whether Danish is offered.
+Danish is also taught as a first language in the approximately 45 schools serving the Danish minority in Schleswig (Hansen & Hallsteinsdóttir, 2022).

 References in German, Danish and English